Gun9niR/SE-experimental-HW/HW2/maze/README.md

 - Reduce .js file size by about 40%
 - Remove the invisible side bar on the right

+# 11/17
+- Tidy up the code

+# 11/21
+- Remove the second algorithm, since it's highly similar to the third
+- Search in 8 directions when solving Maze2
+- Further tidy up the code

 # To-do
 - [x] Try out A-star algorithm
 - [x] Use Euclidean distance as cost